apache/nuttx/boards/arm/s32k1xx/s32k146evb/README.txt

   o Status
   o Serial Console
   o LEDs and Buttons
+  o OpenSDA Notes
   o Configurations

 Status
 ======

-  2019-08-148  Configuration created but entirely untested.
+  2019-08-18:  Configuration created but entirely untested.
 This
     configuration is intended, initially, to verify s32k14x architecture support.
-The configuration builds and linkes without error but has not yet been tested.
+The configuration builds and links without error but has not yet been tested.
 This is VERY much a work in progress and you should not use this configuration unless you are interested in assisting with the bring-up.
+  2019-08-20:  Initial testing, I am running out of SRAM to avoid the
+    brickage problems I had with the S32K118EVB (i.e., with CONFIG_BOOT_RUNFROMISRAM=y)

 Serial Console
 ==============